5 Things You Didn’t Know about Aloha, Oregon

 When you hear folks talking about Aloha, it can seem like it’s just a neighborhood in Beaverton.
 There’s some truth to this, for sure.
 Aloha’s eastern boundary sits just blocks from the Nike company store, and downtown Beaverton isn’t much further away.

-One thing you’ll notice pretty quickly if you spend any time there is that Aloha is chock full of parks.
-Little nooks here and there make sure everyone has access to green space.
-Plus you can’t beat the names – this little corner of the world has some of the most charmingly named parks on earth.
+As far as greenspace names go, you really can’t beat them.
+This little corner of the world has some of the most charmingly named parks on earth.
 In Barsotti and Melilah parks, you’ll find fantastic play structures for young kids.
 Butternut Park will satisfy anyone who wants a little creek-side view of ducks and other waterfowl.
-Mountain View Champions Park provides top class sporting fields.
-And to the south Cooper Mountain‘s three miles of hiking trails and native plants await your adventures.
+Mountain View Champions Park provides top-class sporting fields.
+To the south, Cooper Mountain‘s three miles of hiking trails and native plants await your adventures.

 Not so much of an outdoor person?
-Stay in and cozy up with a cozy book from Aloha’s Community Library.
-This nonprofit library staffed by volunteers opened its doors in 2012 and has been serving the area ever since.
+Stay in and cozy up with a book from Aloha’s Community Library.
+This nonprofit library, staffed by volunteers, opened its doors in 2012 and has served the area ever since.
 Additionally, it puts a good amount of emphasis on multi-lingual learning and reading.

 #5 – Harvey the Rabbit Keeps Aloha Weird

-Lastly, we’ll throw in this oddity for your reading pleasure.
-Just like Milwaukie, Aloha retains some of Portland’s zaniness despite being a suburb.
-Harvey the Rabbit is a roadside attraction in Aloha, supposedly an orphaned fiberglass statue that found a home outside of the Harvey Marine boat repair shop.
-The owner, Edgar Harvey, took a liking to the 2,500 pound bunny because of the movie Harvey, in which Jimmy Stewart developed a relationship with a six foot tall imaginary rabbit.
+Like Milwaukie, Aloha retains some of Portland’s zaniness despite being a suburb.
+Harvey the Rabbit is a 26-foot high roadside attraction in Aloha, supposedly an orphaned fiberglass statue that found a home outside the Harvey Marine boat repair shop.
+The owner, Edgar Harvey, took a liking to the 2,500-pound bunny because of the movie Harvey, in which Jimmy Stewart developed a relationship with a six-foot-tall imaginary rabbit.

 Harvey the Rabbit